unicornpkg/wing/README.md

 The entrypoint for users is `./install.lua`, which downloads the latest `install.lua.sfx` from the GitHub Releases in this directory.

 The `install.lua.sfx` is generated from the `build.sh` script in the repository.
 Each component of unicornpkg is a Git submodule located in `src`,[^1] and the relevant files are copied into a temporary directory in the correct layout.
-CraftOS-PC is launched and executes `src/sfx.lua`, which packs everything into `archive.sfx`.
-This file is copied into the repository by `build.sh`.
+CraftOS-PC is launched and executes `src/sfx.lua`, which packs everything into `install.lua.sfx`.
+This file is copied into the repository's working directory by `build.sh`.

 On every update to a component, a developer:
 * Runs `./build.sh`